-Subject to the provisions of RCC policies POL-3054, POL-3055, POL-3058 or POL-3059, the applicant will be required to pay all costs associated with the connection as part of the connection agreement.
+Subject to the provisions of RCC policies POL-3055 and POL-3058, the applicant will be required to pay all costs associated with the connection as part of the connection agreement.

 For premises inside the wastewater network low pressure sewerage connection area, RW will allow a premise to connect a low pressure sewerage system to the existing gravity collection system.